Flowkap/flowkap.github.io/_posts/2020-11-09-my-first-post.md

 <strong>"Someone did probably what you want to do before in a better way!"</strong>

 And so it is like 99% of the times.
 As well as this time!
 I was sure about hosting at [GitHub Pages](https://pages.github.com/) straight away and was searching for a good template for a blog.
-Quickly I stubmled across [Jekyll Now](https://github.com/barryclark/jekyll-now) written by [Barry Clark](https://www.barryclark.co/).
+Quickly I stumbled across [Jekyll Now](https://github.com/barryclark/jekyll-now) written by [Barry Clark](https://www.barryclark.co/).
 It looked exactly like what I was searching for but lacking a few features (like code highlighting styles) and I would've needed to tweak quite a lot.

 Thanks to some other people on his Issue list I then found a fork [Reverie](https://github.com/amitmerchant1990/reverie) that has all of that.